 Effective July 2, 2020, updated July 28, 2021

-In order for the Creek to remain open during the ongoing COVID-19 health crisis, we have modified a number of policies and procedures to do our best to protect the health of our families and staff.
+In order for the preschool to remain open during the ongoing COVID-19 health crisis, we have modified a number of policies and procedures to do our best to protect the health of our families and staff.

 We have compiled information from the Centers for Disease Control, California Health and Human Services, and our licensing oversight agency, Community Care Licensing.
 Our plan is developed with an emphasis on keeping children and staff safe and may need to be modified or amended under the direction of local or state authorities.